Universal R-matrix and functional relations: Conclusions

 5mm

-{\em Acknowledgements.\/} This work was supported in part by the Volkswagen Foundation.
-Kh.S.N. was supported in part by the grant NS-5590.2012.2.
-A.V.R. was supported in part by the RFBR grant \#~10-01-00300.
-He would like to thank the Max Planck Institute for Mathematics in Bonn for the hospitality extended to him during his stay in February-May 2012.
+{\em Acknowledgments.\/} This work was supported in part by the DFG grant KL \hbox{645/10-1} and by the Volkswagen Foundation.
+Kh.S.N. and A.V.R. were supported in part by the RFBR grants \#~10-01-00300 and \#~13-01-00217.
+Kh.S.N. was supported in part by the grant N.Sh.-5590.2012.2.
+A.V.R. would like to thank the Max Planck Institute for Mathematics in Bonn for the hospitality extended to him during his stay in February-May 2012.